Five ways to meaningfully engage young people in evaluation and learning

 2. Invest time to develop a shared understanding of the values and principles that will underpin young people’s engagement in the evaluation and learning process

-Make sure that key aspects are arrived at through joint decision making.
+Make sure that key aspects are arrived at through joint decision-making.
 Young people should have a say in defining the change they want to see, the kind of evidence that needs to be produced to understand impact and effectiveness and what questions to ask.
 They should also be able to make insights and recommendations based on the data generated and facilitate its use for change in communities.

 3. Be intentional about youth engagement in evaluation and learning

-Invest in creating a dedicated platform such as a Youth Advisory Group or a Youth Steering Group which can serve as a safe space for young people to be equal partners in decision making.
+Invest in creating a dedicated platform such as a Youth Advisory Group or a Youth Steering Group which can serve as a safe space for young people to be equal partners in decision-making.
 It can be a space for facilitating the exchange of ideas, a sounding board for all processes, including evaluations, and act as an accountability mechanism to ensure that your organisation is responsive to young people’s needs.
 The members of this group should be diverse and reflect the population being supported by the development initiative.

 4. Effectively budget for meaningful youth engagement in evaluation and learning

 It cannot be an afterthought as this puts the process at risk of being extractive or tokenistic.
 The evaluation and learning budget should be agreed upon with the funder at the outset and must account for all the processes where young people are involved so that there is a clear commitment as well as greater ownership and sustainability.
 You will need to factor in the time and resources required to mentor young people to become part of evaluation and learning processes as well as adequate compensation.
-This will help build trust and show that you value young people’s contribution.
+This will help build trust and show that you value young people’s contributions.

 5. Start somewhere – do not wait to tick all the boxes in an evaluation process